makidoll/toxygen_wrapper/README.md

 The basics of NGC groups are supported, as well as AV and toxencryptsave.
-There is no coverage of conferences as they are not used in ```toxygen``` and the list of still unwrapped calls as of Sept.
-2022 can be found in
+There is no coverage of conferences as they are not used in ```toxygen``` and the list of still unwrapped calls as of Feb.
+2024 can be found in
 ```tox.c-toxcore.missing```.
 The code is typed so that every call in
 ```tox*.py``` should have the right signature, and it runs
 ```toxygen``` with no apparent issues.